-Other factors such as engine displacement, custom coachwork and luxury accessories may also determine whether an automobile meets certain standards for CCCA acceptance.
-From this list of requirements, it’s clear that as far as classic car organizations are concerned, a car is generally over 25 years old, but age isn’t the only deciding factor.
-It’s not the only way to define the term, but the Classic Car Club of America should certainly be considered an authority.
+Other factors help determine the types of vehicles that are considered a classic besides the year of make, such as engine displacement, custom coachwork and luxury accessories may also determine whether an automobile meets certain standards for CCCA acceptance.
+From this list of requirements, it’s clear that as far as classic car enthusiasts and organizations are concerned, a car is generally over 25 years old, but age isn’t the only deciding factor.
+It’s not the only way to define the term, but the Classic Car Club of America or Antique Automobile Club of America should certainly be considered an authority.

 Another collector or enthusiast club may define the term differently.
-Likewise, many insurance companies offer policies for “classics” or “antiques” but define the term in a different way than other clubs do, with their definition of a classic car being a certain number of years old.
+Likewise, many insurance companies offer policies for classic vehicles or antique vehicles but define the term in a different way than other clubs do, with their definition of a classic car being produced before a certain model year.

 How Are Classics Valued?

 The exact value of particular collector cars is often a matter of debate.
 With some vehicles, there is a long track record of auction results that speak to a very high market value.
 The most important reason to understand the value of a collector car isn’t necessarily to put it up for sale or to finance a loan.
-The most important reason is to adequately insure such a valuable possession against theft, loss or damage.
+The most important reason is to adequately insure such a valuable possession against theft, damage, or total loss.

 However, collector cars and classics tend to appreciate with age.
 You want to insure the car for more than it’s worth to cover future appreciation, not what it’s worth today.
-Alternatives include declared value or stated value, where the vehicle owner states the price and insures it at that value.
-Another option is agreed value, where the owner and insurer negotiate for a value that both can live with.
+Alternatives include declared value or stated value, where the vehicle owner states the price and insures it at that value, a standard policy may not.
+Another option is agreed value, where the car owners and the insurer negotiate for a value that both can live with.

 No matter which option you choose, it’s important to read the fine print.
 Insurance companies frequently try to add disclaimers allowing them to pay either stated value or actual cash value, whichever is less.
 Watch out for this.
 Ask directly whether the agreed value or stated value policy is guaranteed to pay at that value.
 Ask to see the specific clause that says so.
 If it’s not in writing, it’s not guaranteed.